sophiebavard/MATLAB_functions/README.md

 # MATLAB_functions

-From a data matrix (nsub x ntrials), creates a violin plot with:
+From a data matrix (ncond x nsub), creates a violin plot with:
 - mean
 - s.e.m.
 - confidence interval